xwirkijowski/jals/README.md

 A simple solution for shortening links built with React, Next.js and GraphQL with basic safety features.
 Initially designed and developed in 2021 as a personal challenge and to get some new experience.

 I began work on a refactor in december 2024.
 Primary goal was to gain practical knowledge of current React (v19) and Next.js (v15) features, including the new App router.
-As a secondary goal, client application was to fully leverage TailwindCSS and PostCSS features.
+As a secondary goal, client application was to fully leverage TailwindCSS features and implement some subtle animations.

 > **Now live!** Development stage preview available at [jals2.wirkijowski.dev](https://jals2.wirkijowski.dev/)